 Below you will find the items related to today’s article.

 Spark Naturals Essential Oils: I use essential oils from Spark Naturals exclusively.
 They are high quality yet reasonably priced.
 In addition, there are no membership fees and a distributor relationship is not necessary to get best pricing.
 Interested in checking them out?
 Backdoor Survival readers get a 10% discount by using coupon code BACKDOORSURVIVAL at checkout!

 NOW Foods Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price plus they can be purchased at Amazon.com.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here are a few to get you started: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil, and Now Foods Lavender Oil and, of course, NOW Foods Clove Oil.

 The Complete Book of Essential Oils and Aromatherapy: I first became interested in aromatherapy and essential oils in the early 90s which was before they really became mainstream.
 I read every book I could get my hands on and dabbled at creating synergy’s (a combination of two or more oils that create a chemical compound that is greater than the some of its individual components).
 My bible then, and even now, is this book.